Budapest is a city that everybody seems to love.

 - Map – essential landmarks in Budapest

-- Best things to see and do in Budapest
+- Best things to do in Budapest

 - Where to eat and drink